 echo '/home/core_files/%e.core.%t.%p' > /proc/sys/kernel/core_pattern

-3. Set cPanel to generate core dumps in Tweak Settings & restart Apache
+3. Set cPanel and Apache to generate core dumps in Tweak Settings & restart Apache

-Go to Tweak Settings and on the Security tab there's an option to "Generate Core Dumps".
+Go to Tweak Settings, and on the Security tab, there's an option to "Generate Core Dumps".
 It is off by default.
-Turn it to on and save at the bottom of the page.
+Turn it on and use the save button at the bottom of the page.